So, you want to dive into PC gaming?

 Most gamers want to piece together their own gaming computer since it’s cheaper; however, not everyone is into building their own computers.
 And time is money, so it might not be a viable option for you.
 As such, we’ve come up with a list of the best prebuilt gaming PCs under $600.

 Since this is PC gaming, we figured out you’ll want more.
 If you are fine with spending a little more money, below are some of the best upgrade options you can get- for under $600.

-If you’re going to buy a Solid state drive, we highly recommend buying it before your HDD and installing your OS or favorite programs.
-This is because SSDs offer huge performance increase for desktop usage and boot-time, alongside much faster loading times in games.
+If you’re going to buy a Solid state drive, we highly recommend buying it before your HDD and installing your OS onto it (alternatively, you could use your SSD as a cache).
+This is because SSDs offer huge performance increases for desktop usage and boot-times, alongside much faster loading times in games.

 OS Options and Recommended Peripherals

 Building your PC doesn’t end there.
 If you want to really make the build more worthwhile in terms of money and performance, you should consider getting the following peripheral picks.